 This memorandum is intended to provide a general summary of the position under Cayman Islands law as at the date shown above; it is not to be taken as specific legal advice applicable to particular issues or circumstances.
 Anyone considering establishing an LLC should contact one of the Ogier partners listed on the last page.

-The Limited Liability Companies Law, 2016 of the Cayman Islands (LLC Law) was enacted in June 2016 and commenced on 8 July 2016.
-The LLC Law creates a new hybrid entity, a Cayman limited liability company (LLC), similar to its Delaware counterpart.
+The Limited Liability Companies Act (Revised) of the Cayman Islands (LLC Act) which came into force in July 2016 creates a new hybrid entity, a Cayman limited liability company (LLC), similar to its Delaware counterpart.
 A Cayman LLC is a corporate entity with separate legal personality and limited liability of its members but one which has greater flexibility than a company around its management and organisation and which allocates profits and losses in a manner similar to a partnership.
 As such, an LLC may be an appropriate vehicle for a range of uses in investment funds, joint venture companies, private equity transactions, securitisations and other corporate transactions and international structures.